 '''

-class Tweet (Model):
+class Tweet(Model):

 userid = Field(hash_key=True)

 ts = Field(data_type=datetime, range_key=True)

 '''

 For this version of a Tweet, each (userid, ts) pair is a unique value.
+The Dynamo table will be sharded across userids.

 Local Secondary Indexes

 Indexes also have a Projection Type.
 Creating an index requires duplicating some amount of data in the storage, and the projection type allows you to optimize how much additional storage is used.
 The projection types are: